blackducksoftware/hub/openshift/README.md

 #### External PostgreSQL Settings

-The external PostgreSQL instance needs to be initialized by creating users, databases, etc., and connection information must be provided to the _webapp_ and _jobrunner_ containers.
+The external PostgreSQL instance needs to be initialized by creating users, databases, etc., and connection information must be provided to the _authentication_, _jobrunner_, _scan_, and _webapp_ containers.

 #### Steps